Schema

 Reference: FSL collection schema: Unique constraint definitions

-Unique constraints ensures a field value or combination of field values is unique for each document in a collection.
+Unique constraints ensure a field value or combination of field values is unique for each document in a collection.
 Fauna rejects document writes that don’t meet the constraint.

 Check constraints